labgem/microscope-user-doc/docs/content/search/keywords.rst

 * **TrEMBL**: will return genes of your selected sequence matching UniProtKB/TrEMBL entries (by using alignments constraints).
 UniProtKB/TrEMBL (unreviewed) contains protein sequences associated with computationally generated annotation and large-scale functional characterization.
 * **TrEMBL EXP**: will return genes of your selected sequence matching UniProtKB/TrEMBL entries (by using alignments constraints) which have publications with experimental results about the enzymatic function.
 It is a subset of **TrEMBL** dataset.
 * **UniFIRE**: `UniFire <https://www.uniprot.org/help/automatic_annotation>`_ (the UNIprot Functional annotation Inference Rule Engine) is a tool to apply the UniProt annotation rules.
-* **KEGG Orthologs**: will return genes of your selected sequence matching KEGG Orthologs entries.
+* **KOfamScan**: will return genes of your selected sequence having KEGG Ortholog entries (KO) predicted by KOfamScan.
 * **PRIAM EC Prediction**: will return genes of your selected sequence having `PRIAM <http://priam.prabi.fr/>`_ results.
 * **COG**: will return genes of your selected sequence involved in a `COG <http://www.ncbi.nlm.nih.gov/COG/>`_ (Clusters of Orthologous Groups of proteins).
 * **FigFam results**: will return genes of your selected sequence associated with `FigFam <http://seed-viewer.theseed.org/seedviewer.cgi?page=FigFamViewer>`_ results.